 - Adult admission: $ 36.
 A $ 5 surcharge applies if you go up during sunset.
-It is included in the NYC Pass, although we discourage buying it.
+It is included in the NYC Pass and NY Pass, although we discourage buying any of them.

 - Rock Pass ticket (Top of the Rock and Rockefeller Tour): $ 50.

 - “Sun & Stars” ticket, allows two admissions, to be able to see the view day and night, $ 54.
 This does not make much sense if we have time, it is advisable to go up before sunset and stay until it gets dark.

 Although diverse opinions, in general it is considered the best viewpoint in Manhattan, surpassing that of the Empire State Building, precisely because from the Top of the Rock you can see the ESB, a mythical piece of the skyline of the city.
 It is absolutely recommended.

 Another option, although probably the same or more expensive but that includes a drink, may be visiting Bar SixtyFive, on the 65th floor of the same building.
 The views are pretty similar, even has an outdoor terrace, but at all times after windows.
 Open from 5 pm to midnight (9 pm on Sundays), closed on Saturday.
 Casual clothing is not allowed and a table on the terrace costs at least $ 65 per person; the price of the drinks is not on its website.

 It is a journey through the history of the construction of the Center.
 It can be interesting for those art deco fans.

 THE PLAZA AND THE ICE RINK / BEER GARDEN